-Due to the ongoing developments with the coronavirus outbreak in Wales and RCT, and the need to focus staff resources towards services, Blue Badge Parking Permit service is temporarily suspended.
+Due to the ongoing developments with the coronavirus outbreak in Wales and RCT, and the need to focus staff resources towards services, the Blue Badge application service has temporarily changed.
+We are currently only able to accept online applications at this time.
+Please go to www.gov.uk/apply-blue-badge to apply and for further guidance.

 We apologise for any inconvenience this may cause.